Mntisgod/SNS/README.md

 # SNS
-programming python E2 final project
+This is the project for programming python's final task.
+You can enjoy interactions with friends like twitter.